Parabolic gap theorems for the Yang-Mills energy: Deformation to instantons on the 4-sphere

 As in \cite[Theorem 3.7]{instantons}, we have for \(t > t_1 \geq \tau_0\) It then follows from (\ref{fourspheregeneralgap:fullcurvaturesupbound}) and Theorem \ref{thm:Hkestimates} that as \(t \to \infty\), \(A(t)\) converges exponentially in \(H^k\) for all \(k\) to some smooth instanton \(A_\infty\).
 It also follows that \(A_\infty\) is smoothly gauge equivalent to \(A_\infty'\) \cite[\textsection 2.3.7]{donkron}.
 Finally, we explain the deformation-retraction property of the flow.
-By the first part of the theorem, we may define the following map Continuity of \(\Psi\) at \((A, s)\) for \(s \in [0, 1)\) follows from item (\ref{wellposedness:wellposedness}) of Theorem \ref{thm:wellposedness}.
+Given a connection $A$ and $t \geq 0,$ let $\varphi_A(t)$ denote the solution of (\ref{ymf}) starting at $A$ evaluated at time $t.$ By the first part of the theorem, we may define the following map Continuity of \(\Psi\) at \((A, s)\) for \(s \in [0, 1)\) follows from item (\ref{wellposedness:wellposedness}) of Theorem \ref{thm:wellposedness}.
 Continuity at \((A, 1)\) follows from Theorem \ref{thm:continuityatinfinitetime}, since instantons are in particular local minimizers of the Yang-Mills energy.
 Therefore, \(\Psi\) is continuous, and since the instantons are fixed under (\ref{ymf}), \(\Psi\) is a deformation retraction.
 Finally, the Sobolev multiplication theorem implies that the space of \(H^{k+1}\) gauge transformations acts smoothly on the space of \(H^k\) connections.
 Since this action preserves \(\calN\) and commutes with the mapping \(A \mapsto \varphi_A(\cdot)\), \(\Psi\) descends to the quotient of \(\calN\) by the action of \(H^{k+1}\) gauge transformations, as desired. \end{proof}

 \begin{rmk} Recall that for \(\CP^2\) with the Fubini-Study metric, there are no ASD instantons on the \(SU(2)\) bundle with \(c_2 = 1\) \cite[4.1.3, Example (iii)]{donkron}.
 Hence, there is no parabolic gap.
 This is in contrast to the elliptic \(L^2\) gap of Huang \cite{huangkahlersurfaces} for positive scalar curvature K{\"a}hler surfaces. \end{rmk}